 If you keep getting injured or feel completely overwhelmed with all the information about strength, stability, and flexibility, James Dunne is here to help.

 Tom Goom of the Running Physio is one of the best physiotherapists for understanding runners.
 Tom gives us realistic advice for how to sort through the overwhelming amount of information about injuries, and help yourself get better, rather than worse.

 Learn from one of the best, Max Paquette, who specializes in biomechanics and is considered an expert in running shoes.
-We move back to a more scientific look at running with this episode, because I know many many runners have an interest in how their biomechanics influences their racing and running.
-We also discuss the question every runner wants to know; is there a best shoe?
+We move back to a more scientific look at running with this episode, because I know many many runners have an interest in how their biomechanics influence their racing and running.
+We also discuss the question every runner wants to know: is there a best shoe?

 What an amazing chat with Tom!
 This guy obviously KNOWS what he is talking about.
-An experienced Chiropractor, for when it comes to the body and how every muscle works.
+An experienced chiropractor, for when it comes to the body and how every muscle works.
 He discusses how every body is different.
 Proving the “one size fits all” does NOT work for everyone, especially as our bodies age.
-He even points out an important muscle which can help, if not prevent Plantar Fasciitis.
-Optimally, what he teaches us here is, correct exercise will help prevent the need for long periods of recovery or invasive surgeries.
+He even points out an important muscle which can help, if not prevent, plantar fasciitis.
+What he teaches us here is that correct exercise will help prevent the need for long periods of recovery or invasive surgeries.

 Sleep.
 Would you ever imagine this could be the most important aspect of your training?
 Well, it is!
 In speaking with sleep expert, Amy Bender, she breaks down how to fall asleep, guidelines on naps, and how to handle stress.